Olympics-Hockey-Argentina beat India to face Netherlands in women's final | Sports-Games

 The Netherlands took the lead in the first half when Laurien Leurink outsmarted her opponent and her pass reached 21-year-old forward Felice Albers who shot the ball through the legs of British goalie Madeleine Hinch.
 The Netherlands, who won silver in Rio after taking home the top prize at the 2008 and 2012 Olympics, doubled the score less than a minute later through a powerful shot by Marloes Keetels.

-Argentina's players hugged each other and cried after reaching the women's hockey final at the Tokyo Olympics with a 2-1 win over India on Wednesday, Argentina will face the Netherlands in Friday's final, while India, who had hoped to play the gold-medal match for the first time in history, will battle Britain for bronze.
+Argentina's players hugged each other and cried after reaching the women's hockey final at the Tokyo Olympics with a 2-1 win over India on Wednesday.
+Argentina will face the Netherlands in Friday's final, while India will battle Britain for bronze.

+"We're very happy.
+We were looking for this with the team," Argentina veteran Delfina Merino said.
+Argentina suffered an early setback, conceding a second-minute goal when India's Gurjit Kaur flicked the ball into the goal off a penalty corner.

+"I can't be angry at the girls (India's players) because we don't play these matches a lot.
+It's a whole new experience," Marijne said.
+FIFTH FINAL

-In the other semi-final, the Netherlands notched up a convincing 5-1 victory over 2016 Rio Olympic champions Britain.
+In the other semi-final, the Netherlands notched up a convincing 5-1 victory over 2016 Rio Olympic champions Britain to reach the Olympic finals for a fifth straight time.
 The Netherlands took the lead in the first half when Laurien Leurink outsmarted her opponent and her pass reached 21-year-old forward Felice Albers who shot the ball through the legs of British goalie Madeleine Hinch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)